BITSS-OPA/opa-deworming/code/05_final_opa.md

 w_{se} =  \frac{ \text{Monthly self-employed profits} }{4.5 \times E[h_{se}|h_{se}>0] }
 \end{equation}

 Where both parameters (Monthly self-employed profits and self-employed hours for the control group, conditional on hrs >0 - $E[h_{se}|h_{se}>0]$ -) come from the data (ww paper).
 The measure of hours in self employment used to compute wages is ($E[h_{se}|h_{se}>0]$) is different from the one is to compute the weights $\alpha_l$ above.
-The first one captures hours of work among those actively employed in the self-employed sector, and the second one captures the average hours of work in self-employed among all the population of workin age in the sample (hence capturing the relative inportance of the self employed sector in the economy)
+The first one captures hours of work among those actively employed in the self-employed sector, and the second one captures the average hours of work in self-employed among all the population of working age in the sample (hence capturing the relative importance of the self employed sector in the economy).